- 19 Jun 2025

 JSON Operations

-Whatfix enables you to use the Read Key JSON operation, which means that the processor allows you to extract a specific value from a JSON structure based on a given key.
+Whatfix enables you to use the Read Key JSON operation, which means that the processor enables you to extract a specific value from a JSON structure based on a given key.
 Here's an example Sequence,

 Fetch JSON data representing a user profile:

-Where do you want to fetch the user from?: Fetch from Local Storage (Assuming the JSON data is stored in local storage)
+Where do you want to fetch the user from?: Fetch from Local Storage (assuming the JSON data is stored in local storage)

 Key: user_profile_data